 What is the Exchange Packet?

 The Exchange Packet is a way in which RPG members can sell their unwanted material to other RPG members – a bit like a modern day version of the Approvals booklets which stamp dealers of old circulated.
+You can use the Contact Us facility to request details of what is currently available.

 ‘Selling members’ send booklets of material to the Packet Secretary, who assembles them into packets.
 Packets are then circulated amongst ‘circulation members’ who have asked to be included in the circulation of material covering topics of their choice (but there is no compulsion to buy at any time).